EFForg/https-everywhere/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-The build system incorporates code from Python 2.6 Copyright © 2001-2006 Python Software Foundation Python Software Foundation License Version 2
+The build system incorporates code from Python 2.6.
+Copyright © 2001-2006 Python Software Foundation.
+Python Software Foundation License Version 2.